Peter is an inflatable hot tub enthusiast, reviewing and testing hot tubs since 2014.

 Swim spa is perfect for all lovers of swimming!
 You can now have a small swimming pool in your garden or even in your house!
 Which swim spas are the best and how do they work?

 This resulted in different types of hot tubs.
 One of these types is known as the swim spa.
 This article will talk about the swim spa, its types, and its differences from the conventional hot tub.

-Actually, the jets shoot air which in turn pushes the water, resulting in the formation of a current.
 Aside from this usage, the swim spa can also be used similarly to how a Jacuzzi is used.
-The water jets provide a relaxing experience which can be shared with friends.
-Swim spas have a predetermined size which dictates the number of people that can simultaneously use the spa.
+The water jets provide a relaxing experience that can be shared with friends.

 Usually, the smallest swim spas measure 12 feet in length with a maximum capacity of 5 adults or 1 swimmer.
 Swim spas also come in different types and are categorized based on their swim current.